Quantum Error Correction for Beginners

 Consider a quantum computer where each physical qubit experiences either an $X$ and/or $Z$ error independently with probability $p$, per gate operation.
-Furthermore, it is assumed that each logical gate operation and error correction circuit is designed according to the rules of Fault-tolerance and that a cycle of error correction is performed after each elementary {\em logical} gate operation.
-If an error occurs during a logical gate operation, then Fault-tolerance ensures this error will only propagate to at most one error in each block, after which a cycle of error correction will remove the error.
+Furthermore, it is assumed that logical gate operations and error correction circuits are designed according to the rules of fault-tolerance and that a cycle of error correction is performed after each elementary {\em logical} gate operation using a code that corrects for a single error ($[[n,k,3]]$ code).
+If an error occurs during a logical gate operation, then fault-tolerance ensures this error will only propagate to at most one error in each block, after which a cycle of error correction will remove the error.
 Hence if the failure probability of un-encoded qubits per time step is $p$, then a single level of error correction will ensure that the logical step fails only when two (or more) errors occur.
-Hence the failure rate of each logical operation, to leading order, is now $p^1_L = cp^2$, where $p^1_L$ is the failure rate (per logical gate operation) of a 1st level logical qubit and $c$ is the upper bound for the number of possible 2-error combinations which can occur at a physical level within the circuit consisting of the correction cycle $+$ gate operation $+$ correction cycle~\cite{A07}.
-We now repeat the process, re-encoding the computer such that a level-2 logical qubit is formed, using the same $[[n,k,d]]$ quantum code, from $n$, level-1 encoded qubits.
-It is assumed that all error correcting procedures and gate operations at the 2nd level are self-similar to the level-1 operations (i.e. the circuit structures for the level-2 encoding are identical to the level-1 encoding).
-Therefore, if the level-1 failure rate per logical time step is $p^1_L$, then by the same argument, the failure rate of a 2-level operation is given by, $p^2_L = c(p^1_L)^2 = c^3p^4$.
-This iterative procedure is then repeated (referred to as concatenation) up to the $k$th level, such that the logical failure rate, per time step, of a $k$-level encoded qubit is given by,
+Hence the failure rate of each logical operation, to leading order, is now $p^1_L = cp^2$, where $p^1_L$ is the failure rate (per logical gate operation) of a level-1 logical qubit and $c$ is the upper bound for the number of possible 2-error combinations which can occur at a physical level within the sequence of operations consisting of a correction cycle, the logical gate operation and a second correction cycle~\cite{A07}.
+We now concatenate, encoding the computer further, such that a level-2 logical qubit is formed.
+We assume this is done using the same $[[n,k,3]]$ quantum code level-1 encoded qubit.
+It is assumed that all error correcting procedures and gate operations at level-2 are self-similar to the level-1 operations (i.e. the circuit structures for the level-2 encoding are identical to the level-1 encoding).
+Therefore, if the level-1 failure rate per logical time step is $p^1_L$, then by the same argument, the failure rate of a level-2 operation is given by, $p^2_L = c(p^1_L)^2 = c^3p^4$.
+This iterative procedure is then repeated up to level-$g$, such that the logical failure rate, per time step, of a level-$g$ encoded qubit is given by,